 The United States is free of mosquito-borne diseases

 People seem to believe that the United States is free of mosquito-borne diseases, which is certainly not true.

 According to CNN’s published post, the Asian tiger mosquito, a black and white creature around a ¼ inch long, is one dangerous species that is a cause of concern in some states.
 These species are a documented carrier of deadly diseases like dengue fever, chikungunya, yellow fever, and West Nile, and this can be a major reason why mosquitoes should be eliminated as soon as possible.

 An Asian tiger mosquito’s bite is not particularly irritating to most people, but they are persistent biters.
 They breed nearly in all sorts of water-filled containers, have become quite common and bothersome.
 This species has created havoc in some southern states and has become the most nuisance creating mosquito in the region.

-The recent explosive outbreak of disease throughout the United States caused by the Zika virus’s introduction became a cause of concern.
+The recent explosive outbreak of disease throughout the United States caused by the Zika virus’s introduction became a concern.
 Bites from these little blood-sucking creatures need to be avoided, and therefore it becomes necessary that proper preventative measures are taken.

 At Knockout Mosquito, we provide the best mosquito control solutions to our clients.
-Our automated misting system is installed, much like the irrigation system, and is total hands-free.
+Our automated misting system is installed, much like the irrigation system, and is totally hands-free.
 It automatically releases 2-3 metered sprays per day, depending on your needs.
-We take all the necessary steps to eliminate all unwanted pests on your property, and you remain safe from the deadly diseases.
+We take all the necessary steps to eliminate all unwanted pests on your property, and you remain safe from deadly diseases.